|

 where both are read "6 is to 9 as 2 is to 3".

-In each proportion, the first and last terms (6 and 3) are called the extremes.
+The first and fourth terms (6 and 3) are called the extremes.

 or